 └── waterrower_test_suite.ads

-would contain the all the “packet” definitions.
+src/packets would contain the all the “packet” definitions.
 Those would be the

-definitions of the messages sent and received over the serial communication.src/serial_com
+definitions of the messages sent and received over the serial communication.src/serial_com would support all the sending and receiving of data.
+At this

 point I didn’t have a great understanding of how to do that besides using

-to interact with the serial port.Initially I wanted to verify that I could get communication to the S4 (the
+GNAT.Serial_Communications to interact with the serial port.Initially I wanted to verify that I could get communication to the S4 (the

 monitor of the WaterRower).
 So, I created a test project that would send canned